-In addition to the welcome by Vice President David Kuipers, Jeff Cornwell from Yancey Caterpillar also talked with the group and introduced the other CAT dealers at the registration/orientation session.
-“I hope to see each of you back in this room two years from now for our graduation celebration.
+In addition to the welcome by President Watford, Jim Larson from Yancey Brothers Caterpillar also talked with the group and introduced the other CAT dealers at the registration/orientation session.
+“I hope to see each of you back in this room two years from now before graduation.
 The Caterpillar dealers host a dinner for each of our graduates prior to the commencement or graduation ceremony and that is really a new beginning for each of you because you will have completed your degree and are ready to enter the workforce.
-Two years will go by quickly,” said Cornwell.
+Two years will go by in a flash,” said Larson.

 South Georgia Technical College Heavy Equipment Dealer’s Service Technology instructors Don Rountree and Kyle Hartsfield as well as CAT EPG instructor Keith McCorkle also introduced themselves to the parents and students.
 The instructors shared with the students and parents the structure of the two-year associate degree program and outlined the expectations of the college, the instructors, and the dealers.